Regional governments of Peru: Assembly

 The National Assembly of Regional Governments (Asamblea Nacional de Gobiernos Regionales; ANGR) is the assembly in charge of promoting the country's decentralisation.

 Election

 The election of the members of the Regional Council, including the President and Vice-President, is held by direct suffrage for a period of four years.
 Their offices are unresignable but are revocable.
+The next regional election is October 4, 2026.

 Governor list

 In addition to the governments listed below, the Metropolitan Municipality of Lima is the local government (in status to a regional government) that administers Metropolitan Lima.